d4vves/garbage-boy/README.md

 - Have rats spawn randomly on the canvas
 - Have rats move randomly on the canvas
 - Add Big Ben, the homing rat
+- Add obstacles that GB nor rats can move through.

 ## Notes
 - This game was created using HTML5, CSS, and JavaScript.